RetroReversing/retroReversing/categories/misc/Books.md

 This section will cover books related to game development published in the year 2003.

 In the year 2003 started to see a lot more game development books focussed on non-programming related topics such as production and Business.

+The year 2003 was the start of **New Riders Games (NRG)** a subset of New Riders Publishing purely focussed on Game Development topics.
+While **New Riders Pub** had dabbled with a game development book in the form of **Get in the Game!** from 2002 along with previous books on software such as Photoshop and 3D Studio, this year they jumped all in with a series that would last more than a decade until 2014!

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---